Discovering sources

 First, consider what you already know about the topic:

-• Look at any scholarly literature you already have, as this may lead to further information.
+- Look at any scholarly literature you already have, as this may lead to further information.
 Most journal articles and books will provide you with references to earlier work.
-You can also find more recent work by seeing which journal articles have cited the scholarly literature you already have - Google Scholar is a useful tool for doing this.
+You can also find more recent work by seeing which journal articles have cited the scholarly literature you already have - Web of Science, Scopus and Google Scholar are useful tools for doing this.

 Step 2.
 Quick Search